clemenko/dc19_supply_chain/readme.md

 * PWD = Play With Docker

 ## <a name="prerequisites"></a>Prerequisites
 This lab requires an instance of Docker Enterprise Edition (EE).
 Docker Enterprise Edition includes Docker Universal Control Plane and Docker Trusted Registry.
-This lab provides Docker EE.
+This lab provides Docker Enterprise.

 ## Understanding the Play With Docker Interface